Arlodotexe/strix-music/docs/get-started/basic-usage.md

 var sideloaded = new RemoteCore(id, config);
 ```

-The actual method signature is decided by each core, dependending on what it needs to function.
+The actual method signature is decided by each core, dependingon what it needs to function.

 Cores have an [AbstractUI panel](../reference/api/StrixMusic.Sdk.CoreModels.ICore.html#StrixMusic_Sdk_CoreModels_ICore_AbstractConfigPanel) that can be presented to the user for login, configuration, etc., when the core is first loaded.
 This API is a part of OwlCore, and is data abstraction of standardized, simple UI elements.
 It includes buttons, boolean toggles, multichoice, text box, item lists/grids, and more.